Overview

 The Day Before Your Trip

-We’ll meet at 5:30 pm for a pre-trip meeting at Whitewater Cowboys in Merlin, OR.
-They are located in “Downtown” Merlin and are walking distance to a couple restaurants, a gas station, and a convenience store.
-The pre-trip meeting is an opportunity to meet your fellow travelers and trip leader and ask any last-minute questions.
-Your trip leader will give you a thorough trip orientation and pass out waterproof river bags so that you can pack your belongings that evening.
-Your trip leader will also discuss the time to meet at Galice Resort the following morning to be transferred to the launch point.
+Meet at 6:00 PM for a pre-trip meeting at La Quinta Inn & Suites in Grants Pass, OR.
+This is an opportunity to meet your fellow travelers and trip leader and ask any last-minute questions.
+Your trip leader will also confirm the departure time for the following morning and pass out your waterproof river bags so you can pack your belongings that evening.

 Day 1